 Although cleaning is usually straightforward, and in most cases shouldn’t have unnecessary complications, this doesn't mean that people still don't need some form of training to get going.
 Even the basics of carrying out safely, doing it the right way, and using the right equipment and substances should be explained to some degree.

 Of course, this is the case for commercial and business cleaning contexts, with references often made to adherence of 'COSHH policies' and making sure tick-lists are completed for induction training of new employees.
 But even with domestic and other capacities like volunteering for a local charity of interest group, it can still be not only needed but good practice.

 Therefore, in whatever capacity you're looking at training cleaners, whether you're an employer or manager wanting to bring a new person up-to-speed quickly and easily, or you're wanting to help others just muck-in with things correctly, here are some of the main pointers to consider, with details at the end of how you can download a cleaner’s training checklist of these:

 1. Risk Assessments

-This should already be in place for each cleaner to go through and take note of.
-However, in some circumstances they may have needs or issues that the risk assessment itself needs to then accommodate.
+This should already be in place (and a must for any professional cleaning company) for each cleaner to go through and take note of.
+However, in some circumstances, they may have needs or issues that the risk assessment itself needs to then accommodate.